On the line between East and West Jerusalem, tensions abound

 | JERUSALEM

-JERUSALEM In the narrow corners of Jerusalem, where Jewish neighborhoods abut Palestinian ones, apprehension ran deep on Wednesday as Israel authorized the police to block access from Arab areas after a two-week wave of violence.
+JERUSALEM In the narrow corners of Jerusalem, where Jewish neighbourhoods abut Palestinian ones, apprehension ran deep on Wednesday as Israel authorised the police to block access from Arab areas after a two-week wave of violence.

 The hilly backstreets that twist around the eastern, predominantly Arab half of the city were quieter than normal, as were the streets on the western, Jewish side, where several knife and car attacks have taken place since Oct.
 1.